TheoLuna/uc_gt_course/README.md

 #uc_git_course

-This * has to be deleted
+Hi!

-This text was added without updating by git pull
+This is my git course task